SAP-archive/iot-reference-app-opc-ua/Docs/3-2-DeviceOnBoarding/README.md

 In the middleware add the device with its id again to allow receiving of commands

 In SAP IoT Application Enablement launchpage
-- go to Thing Modeler and select package "kettle" and create new thing representign the new device iot2020_2_52 for thing type "thekettle"
+- go to Thing Modeler and select package "kettle" and create new thing representing the new device iot2020_2_52 for thing type "thekettle"
 - connect the new thing to the sensor you took note of in iot service cockpit
 - add the geolocation to the thing in the thing modeler --> data should be coming in - the latest data shows within the thing modeler

 In the monitoring app
-- check that data is coming in over time continously
+- check that data is coming in over time continuously

+Of course, if you do not onboard 10 but 10000 devices you have to automate all of the above.